By Ashlynn Larsen

 Approaching Valentine’s Day this year, I was prompted with a task from one of my professors who asked the class to take time this week to realize the truth that love is all around us.
 Originally not too interested in the seemingly cheesy task, I went about my busy week.
 It wasn’t until reflecting on the week on Friday night that his words came back to mind.
 I realized the overwhelming truth and importance of his statement: love really is all around us.

-In the maze of human experience, love finds its way through every aspect of our lives, enriching our existence in myriad ways.
+In the maze of human experience, love finds its way through every aspect of our lives, enriching our existence in many powerful ways.
 Research within positive psychology has highlighted the correlation between love and happiness, with individuals in loving relationships reporting higher life satisfaction (Hendrick & Hendrick., 2017).
 The benefits of love extend to physical health, with lower blood pressure and reduced cardiovascular disease risk observed in individuals in loving relationships (Gerard., 2019).
 Furthermore, supportive relationships rich in love can be associated with resilience and longevity.However, despite all the benefits love has on our lives, amidst the hustle and bustle of daily life, we often overlook the profound depth and abundance of love that surrounds us.
 From the warmth of platonic relationships to the kindness of strangers, love manifests itself in diverse forms, shaping our well-being and contributing to our overall life satisfaction.
 But the question that arises is: how can we recognize love in our day-to-day life?

 Understand the Multifaceted Nature of Love: